flix/flix/doc/PROJECTS.md

 # Package Manager
-Programs today are not written from scratch, but rather build on a large collection of external libraries.
+Today, programs are not written from scratch, but rather build on a large collection of external libraries.
 Different languages have different package ecosystems: Java has Maven, JavaScript has NPM, Rust has Cargo, and so forth.
 All of these languages offer some form of package manager that is used to download, install, upgrade, and keep track of the dependencies of a software project.
 The problem is highly non-trivial, for example, how should we handle the situation where a project depends on package A and package B, and A depends on C (version 1.0), but B depends on C (version 2.0)?

-The aim of this project is to (1) explore the design space of package managers for programming languages, and (2) design and implementation a package manager for the Flix programming language.
+The aim of this project is to (1) explore the design space of package managers for programming languages, and to (2) design and implement a package manager for the Flix programming language.
 The work will include reading papers, language design, and implementation in a real-world programming language.

 ### Literature